UWA-SCIE2204-Marine-Systems/1-instructions/1-lab-schedule-and-instructions.md

 them.
 By 4pm everyone in the East has finished work leaving more room for us.

-Even if you chose te complete the lab in your own time you can ask questions and get help by starting a thread in the LMS Discussion Board.
+Even if you chose to complete the lab in your own time you can ask questions and get help by starting a thread in the LMS Discussion Board.
 Please post on the unit Discusion Board under [“Computer practicals”](https://lms.uwa.edu.au/webapps/discussionboard/do/forum?action=list_threads&course_id=_51767_1&nav=discussion_board_entry&conf_id=_214217_1&forum_id=_232476_1)

+## Assessments

-**Assessments** for the labs will consist of three short multi-choice quizzes, one for each lab.
-They should only take 5 minutes, so just complete them immediately after you have completed the lab\!
+The assesment for each labs will consist of three short multi-choice quizzes, one for each lab.
+They should only take 5 minutes and you should complete them **immediately** after you have completed the lab\!
 The quizzes will be on LMS.

 The quiz deadlines are as follows: